 Limitations

-• Multiple namespaces — files using more than one namespace block may not be handled correctly.
+• Multiple namespaces: files using more than one namespace block may not be handled correctly, and a dynamically-required file that mixes namespaces is left in place rather than inlined.

 Self compilation